 Terms and repayment information

-The interest rate is fixed at 5.30%, effective July 1, 2020.
-For loans disbursed on or after July 1, 2021, the interest rate will be fixed at 6.28%.
+The interest rate is fixed at 7.54%, effective July 1, 2022.
 This means the interest rate will not change throughout the life of the loan.

 The Department of Education charges an origination fee on the principal amount of each Graduate Direct PLUS Loan.
 The fee is deducted proportionately from each disbursement of your loan.

 - Loans disbursed between Oct.
 1 2020 and Oct.
 1 2023 have an origination fee of 4.228%

 You don't have to start making payments until six months after you graduate, leave school, or drop below half-time enrollment.

 During any period when you’re not required to make payments, interest will accrue on your loan.
 You may choose to pay the accrued interest or allow the interest to be capitalized (added to your loan principal balance) when you have to start making payments.
 Your loan servicer will notify you when your first payment is due.